Gulnara Karimova

-Gulnara Islamovna Karimova (Cyrillic Uzbek: Гулнора Исломовна Каримова; Гульнара Исламовна Каримова, Gul'nara Islamovna Karimova; born 8 July 1972) is a former Uzbek businesswoman and the elder daughter of Islam Karimov, the president of Uzbekistan from 1991 to his death in 2016.
+Gulnara Islamovna Karimova (Cyrillic Uzbek: Гулнора Исломовна Каримова; born 8 July 1972) is an Uzbek former businesswoman and the elder daughter of Islam Karimov, the president of Uzbekistan from 1991 to his death in 2016.
 She wielded considerable influence in Uzbekistan owing to her business dealings and family connections.
-From 2013, due to a conflict with her father, she began to rapidly lose influence.
+From 2013, due to a conflict with her father, she rapidly began to lose influence.

 Karimova was placed under house arrest in Tashkent, Uzbekistan in November 2014.
 She was questioned by Swiss prosecutors in December 2016 in a money-laundering investigation.
 In 2017, the U.S. Department of the Treasury banned United States entities from dealing with Karimova or any of her organisations or associates.
-Also in the same year, she was sentenced in Uzbekistan to 10 years in jail for fraud and money laundering.
-In 2018, the sentence was commuted to five-years of house arrest.
+In the same year, she was sentenced in Uzbekistan to 10 years in jail for fraud and money laundering.
+In 2018, the sentence was commuted to five years of house arrest.
 In March 2019, she was sent to prison for allegedly violating the terms of her house arrest.

 Early life and education

 Karimova graduated from the Youth Mathematic Academy in Tashkent in 1988.
-During 1987, she interned at the State Committee of Uzbekistan on Statistics.
+In 1987, she interned at the State Committee of Uzbekistan on Statistics.
 From 1989 to 1994, she attended Tashkent State University, where she obtained a bachelor's degree from the International Economics department.
 During her second year, she worked as a translator at the Chamber of Commerce and Industry of the Republic of Uzbekistan.
 In 1992, she completed a course of jewellery design in New York's Fashion Institute of Technology.

 Between 1994 and 1996, she was enrolled at Institute of Economy at the Uzbekistan Academy of Science where she pursued a master's degree.
 During 1994-1995, she was an intern-teacher at the political science department of the University of World Economy and Diplomacy in Tashkent.
 Between 1998 and 2000, Karimova studied at Harvard University, where she was awarded a master's degree in regional studies.
 At the same time, she was enrolled at the University of World Economy and Diplomacy in Tashkent, where in 2001, was "awarded" a PhD in political science.
 Since 2009, she has held a chair of political science at the UWED.
 She also holds a Bachelor of Arts in telecommunications which she received in 2006, from Tashkent University of Informational Technologies.